toinfinityai/infinity-datasets/fitness-occlusion/README.md

 ## Exercises
 The dataset includes the following exercises:

-1. Pushups
-2. Situps
+1. Situps
-3. Overhead Press (one arm)
+2. Overhead Press (one arm)
-4. Sumo Squat
+3. Sumo Squat
-5. Split Squat
+4. Split Squat

 ## Getting Started
 Download the dataset from the [Infinity Marketplace](https://marketplace.infinity.ai/products/fitness-occlusions-dataset), and use the provided [quickstart notebook](quickstart.ipynb) to visualize labels.